 According to the Domestic Violence Act, in order for the limited duty provided for in section 305 to apply, the officer's act of omission or commission must occur while the officer is rendering ''emergency assistance or otherwise enforcing the act.''
 In this case, there was no claim that the defendants were rendering ''emergency assistance'' and there was no evidence they did anything to otherwise "enforce the act" during the two months leading to the decedent's death.
 In other words, the defendants can't be liable for failing to do something about the threats precisely because they didn't do anything about it.

 This case is in accord with the prevailing view on this subject.
-If the Court were to hold to the contrary, it would create a generalized duty by all law enforcement agencies and personnel toward anyone who has been abused by a family or household member.
+If the Court were to hold to the contrary, it would create a generalized duty owed by all law enforcement agencies and personnel to anyone who has been abused by a family or household member.

 The opinion is called Lacey v.
 The Village of Palatine.